Jeppe Aakjær: Notable works

 Aakjær's notable novels, including Bondens Søn ("The Peasant's Son") (1899) and Vredens børn, et tyendes saga ("Children of Wrath: A Hired Man's Saga") (1904), reveal his staunch social commitment.
 The latter is a rural Danish answer to Upton Sinclair's The Jungle and in many ways caused the same effect but on a lesser scale.
 He also wrote Hvor Bønder bor ("Where Farmers Live") (1908), Arbejdets Glæde ("The Joy of Work") (1914), and Jens Langkniv (1915), about a Danish highwayman becoming a guerrilla fighter against the Germans in the 17th century.
 Many tales and short stories tell about the humble, bad life of farm boys and grooms and are written with a visceral anger and a fighting spirit.
 He also wrote some plays, such as Livet paa Hegnsgaard, ("Life at the Hegn Farm") (1907), and a biography on his predecessor, Steen Steensen Blicher.

 Today, it is his poetry for which he is chiefly known.
 His poems, including the famous Fri felt ("Free Fields"; 1905), the Rugens sange ("Songs of the Rye"; 1906) and Heimdal's Wanderings (1924), reveal his appreciation for the harvest.
 Because of their lyrical quality, many of these poems were used as settings for songs by various 20th Century Scandinavian composers, such as Carl Nielsen.
 (Note: "...his 'Jens Vejmand' (music by Carl Nielsen) is virtually a modern folk song.")
 In these songs he sings of the moors of his region, the areas of his childhood and the poor life in the country, often switching between harsh realism, a fresh love of nature and sentimental nostalgia.
 Some of his poems are written in dialect.
 Among his best known are the beloved Jeg er Havren ("I am the Oats"); Jens Vejmand, a tribute to the worn-out roadmender; Jutland (English translation by J. A. Peehl); and Historiens Sang ("The Song of History").
 As a poet, he shows himself an agitator, writing battle songs for the working class.

-Aakjær is one of the most beloved Danish poets of the 20th Century.
-As a Jutlandish regionalist and dialect writer he is the heir of Blicher.
-But he was also inspired by Robert Burns, whose Auld lang syne he translated into Jutlandish dialect.
-Together with Johannes Vilhelm Jensen and Martin Andersen Nexø he is one of the outstanding "new realists" from the 1910s though never that famous outside Denmark.
-In many ways he is a literary figure of transition between old rural culture and modern socialist agitation.
+Aakjær is one of the most popular Danish poets of the 20th Century.
+As a Jutlandish regionalist and dialect writer, he is considered to be the heir of Blicher.
+Aakjær was also inspired by Robert Burns, whose Auld lang syne he translated into Jutlandish dialect.
+Together with Johannes Vilhelm Jensen and Martin Andersen Nexø, Aakjær is considered a "new realist" from the 1910s.
+Some consider him a literary figure of transition between old rural culture and modern socialist agitation.
 As a castigator of society, he was popular, even among his opponents.

 His first wife was the author Marie Bregendahl, known for her regionalist works.